Connect with others who understand.

 Segmentectomy

 Each lung lobe contains three to five smaller areas known as segments.
 A segmentectomy (also known as a wedge resection) is the removal of one or more of these segments.
-This surgery leaves the other lung lobes intact, and can be used when a person is not healthy enough for the removal of an entire lobe.
+This surgery leaves the other lung lobes intact, and it’s recommended when a person is not healthy enough for the removal of an entire lobe.
 A segmentectomy can be performed using either a thoracotomy or VATS, which will affect your overall recovery time from this procedure.

 Talk With Others Who Understand

 MyLungCancerTeam is the social network for people with lung cancer and their loved ones.
-Members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.
+On MyLungCancerTeam more than 13,000 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.

-Are you considering surgery for lung cancer?
-Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.
+Have you recovered from lung cancer surgery?
+How long did your recovery last?
+Share your experience in the comments below, or start a conversation by posting to your Activities feed.

 All updates must be accompanied by text or a picture.